Welcome to today's edition of the Rush 24-7 podcast.

 Or does that only apply to Democrats and Muslims?

-And nobody ever attacks Obama for his religious beliefs when he trots them out for political purposes, like saying, Jesus would agree with my tax increases on the rich.
+And nobody ever attacks Obama for his religious beliefs when he trots them out for political purposes, like saying Jesus would agree with my tax increases on the rich.

-Folks, our buddies at the five, and that's the five people on a TV show called The Five, because there are five people on the show on Fox at five in the afternoon, decided to discuss uh a point made by me, your host yesterday on this program.
+Folks, our buddies at the five, that's the five people on a TV show called The Five, because there are five people on the show on Fox at five in the afternoon, decided to discuss a point made by me, your host yesterday on this program.

 Santorum wins Michigan.